uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: A public-facing, search-friendly description of the gameplay footage as assigned by the person who played the game while the video was recorded

 Provide a title that helps viewers anticipate what they will see, hear, read, and watch.
 Describe the content of the clip and the actions occurring in it.
-An example of such a title is, "Starting a New Game: Naming the Player Character, Encountering Emus and Hobgoblins, and Collecting Darts, Scrolls, and Potions on Level 1."
+An example is, "Starting a New Game: Naming the Player Character, Encountering Emus and Hobgoblins, and Collecting Darts, Scrolls, and Potions on Level 1."

 *text input field* [R]